 HDMI: High Definition Multimedia Interface, a compact uncompressed digital video and audio interface.
 HDMI system architecture is defined to consist of sources and sinks.
 A given device may have one or more HDMI inputs and one or more HDMI outputs.
 Each HDMI input on these devices has to follow all of the rules for an HDMI sink and each HDMI output shall follow all of the rules for an HDMI source.

-HDMI cables and connectors carry four differential pairs that make up the TMDS data and clock channels.
-These channels are used to carry video, audio, and auxiliary data.
+HDMI cable and connectors carry four differential pairs that make up the TMDS data and clock channels.
+These channels are used to carry video, audio and auxiliary data.
 In addition, HDMI carries a VESA DDC channel.
 The DDC is used for configuration and status exchange between a single source and a single sink.
 The optional CEC protocol provides high-level control functions between all of the various audiovisual products in a user’s environment.

 The HDMI link operates in one of three modes: Video Data Period, Data Island period, and Control period.
 During the Video Data Period, the active pixels of an active video line are transmitted.
 During the data island period, audio and auxiliary data are transmitted using a series of packets.
 The control period is used when no video, audio, or auxiliary data needs to be transmitted.